iftahaider/DCF-Valuation-of-Walton-PLC/Analysis/BD_Economy_Analysis.md

 | July-Nov 2023 | 0.03% of GDP | Baseline | Tight controls |
 | July-Nov 2024 | 0.7% of GDP | +2233% | Subsidies & food stockpiling |

-### Government Spending (July-Nov 2024):

-- **Subsidies:** Tk 279.79 crore (up 89% YoY)
-- **Food Stockpiling:** Tk 43.23 crore (up 87% YoY)
-- **Total Revenue Collection:** Growing only 1.7% YoY
-- **Tax Revenue:** Declining 3% YoY (concerning trend)

-### Structural Fiscal Challenges:

-- **Low Tax-to-GDP Ratio:** Bangladesh at ~9%, regional average ~15%
-- **Tax Compliance Issues:** Weak enforcement and evasion
-- **Subsidies Burden:** Energy, fuel, food subsidies crowding out productive investment
-- **Infrastructure Spending:** Projects compete with welfare spending
-- **Debt Sustainability:** External debt ~$100 billion; fiscal pressure mounting

-### Implications for Walton:

-- **Business Confidence:** Government financial stress reduces economic growth
-- **Regulatory Risk:** Pressure to increase taxes on profitable companies (electronics industry is target)
-- **VAT/Tax Changes:** Recent VAT increases on AC/refrigerators demonstrate revenue-raising pressure
-- **Infrastructure:** Limited government capex affects demand for Walton's industrial products (elevators, compressors)
-- **Consumer Demand:** Reduced purchasing power from fiscal consolidation
+Bangladesh has a low tax‑to‑GDP ratio compared to regional peers, with ongoing issues in compliance and enforcement.
+At the same time, subsidies (fuel, energy, food) and welfare spending are high, while infrastructure spending also competes for limited resources.
+Fiscal strain and weak tax collection can weigh on overall growth and investor confidence.
+As the government searches for revenue, profitable sectors like electronics and appliances could see higher VAT, excise, or corporate tax rates.
+Recent VAT increases on ACs and refrigerators are warning signs.
+Limited fiscal space for infrastructure spending may slow industrial and construction activity, which affects demand for items like elevators and industrial equipment.
+Walton must be prepared for possible further tax and tariff changes as the government tries to stabilize public finances.

 ---

 ## Structural Economic Challenges
+Beyond short‑term cycles, Bangladesh has several structural vulnerabilities that affect long‑term risk for companies like Walton.

 ### Key Vulnerabilities:

 #### Remittance Dependency:
-- Annual remittances: ~$20 billion (9-10% of GDP)
-- Declining trend post-2020; vulnerable to global employment
-- USD depreciation would reduce remittance value
+Annual worker remittances of around 20 billion USD (9–10% of GDP) are a major income source.
+Slower global growth or job losses abroad can hurt remittances, reducing household consumption at home.

 #### Import Dependency:
-- 60%+ manufacturing inputs from imports (oil, machinery, raw materials)
-- Currency devaluation directly inflates COGS
-- Limited domestic alternatives for critical inputs
+Over 60% of manufacturing inputs (oil, machinery, raw materials, electronic components) are imported.
+This makes the economy and companies like Walton highly sensitive to FX moves and global supply disruptions.
+Local alternatives for many critical inputs are limited.

 #### Garment Sector Dominance:
-- Accounts for 80%+ of merchandise exports
-- Vulnerable to global demand shocks
-- Geopolitical risks (trade tensions, labor issues)
+RMG accounts for over 80% of merchandise exports.
+Any shock to global apparel demand, trade policies, or compliance standards can hurt overall GDP and jobs, indirectly affecting domestic demand for appliances.

 #### Financial Sector Fragility:
-- Non-performing loans (NPL) ratio elevated (5%+)
-- Banking sector undercapitalized in some institutions
-- Credit quality deteriorating
+Non‑performing loans (NPLs) are officially >5%, but underlying stress may be higher.
+Some banks are undercapitalized and reluctant to lend aggressively.
+Weak credit quality can limit access to affordable financing for corporates.

 #### External Imbalances:
-- Current account deficit: improving but remains concerning
-- Import coverage: ~3.5 months (adequate but declining from 5+ months peak)
-- External debt servicing: increasing
+Current account deficits have improved somewhat, but external debt and interest payments are rising.
+Import cover has fallen from >5 months to ~3.5 months, leaving less buffer for new shocks.
+For Walton, these structural challenges translate into higher long‑run risk, higher required returns (WACC), and greater volatility in cash flows.

 ---